 Since early 2016, most industry leaders and observers have described the business lending environment as “sluggish.”
 This slow growth has been attributed to a few different factors.

 Trade tensions have played a big role in increasing uncertainty for businesses.
 This began with the removal of tariff exemptions on steel and aluminum from Canada, Mexico and the EU, and grew worse as the trade war between the U.S. and China erupted last year.
 From the banking side, a flattening yield curve – the difference in interest rates between 10-year and 2-year government bonds – has also discouraged lenders from lowering interest rates.

 This effect tends to slow loan growth even more because a flattening yield curve is widely seen as a sign of a future recession.
 Economic recessions have followed periods of flatter yield curves four times since 1974.
 Knowing this, many companies have become more hesitant to borrow, either putting off plans to expand their businesses, or at the very least, assessing their credit needs much more carefully before seeking loans.

 None of this means that business lending has stopped, of course.
 On the contrary, the lending market is still growing, simply at a slower, more cautious rate.

 The customer experience is the biggest source of competitive challenge and opportunity for lenders.

-Lenders have recognized that there is a broad and potentially very profitable market available among customers they may have previously ignored if they can meet their demands for more convenience and faster loan decisions.
-Meeting these demands necessarily means improving productivity.
+Lenders have recognized that there is a broad and potentially profitable market available among customers they may have previously ignored if they can meet their demands for convenience and faster loan decisions.
+Meeting these demands means improving productivity.
 Lenders are looking for ways to reduce friction points such as multiple customer contacts from different offices for the same information, and reducing the amount of time spent on non-core business activities.